RichardJohnNowell/bristol_cyber_security/README.md

 <!--- end of testing --->
 <!--- deployment --->
 ## Deployment
 My first Repo for this site was made on GitHub Desktop and, for me, this was not a good move I feel.
 Indeed it got junked after a session with my CI mentor!
 I started a new repo called 'bristol_cyber_security' on the GitHub site and have been more careful about how it was presented.
 The files and folders were uploaded on 23rd January 2023.
+The BCS website was deployed on GitHub pages here: https://richardjohnnowell.github.io/bristol_cyber_security.
+Menu and external links work but the site has lost its styling...
 <!--- end of deployment --->
 <!--- wireframes --->
 ## Wireframes